brocolies/Kaggle-Playground-Series-S5-E5/README.md

 ## Room for Improvement

 - Refine feature selection using SHAP values or model-based importance
-- Replace simple holdout with full K-Fold CV
-- Experiment with ensembling: Voting or Stacking
 - Enhance treatment of outliers and explore better clipping strategies

 ---